 This time we had to break compatibility.
 We did not change the ABI (your application still will be able to use Elektra 0.8.8) and we did not change the API (your application still will compile against Elektra).
 We changed the third part of our interface: the semantic interface.

 The problems were following: keyAddBaseName/keySetBaseName did something obvious when no special characters were in the baseName.
-But once there were, there are two different interpretations what it should do: 1.) add/set a basename, so escape characters that are not canonical in the basename 2.) add all parts of the name given (with slashes)
+But once there were, there are two different interpretations what it should do:

 The methods were used in both ways, so it was obvious that something is very wrong.
 We decided that it should do what the name says, that is add/set a basename (variant 1).